US says it will work with Duterte after latest outburst

 The U.S. government, along with European Union and U.N. officials, has raised concerns about Duterte's crackdown on illegal drugs, which has left more than 2,000 suspected drug users and dealers dead in purported gunbattles with police.
 More than 3,000 other deaths are being investigated to determine if they were linked to illegal drugs.

-In a news conference in his southern hometown of Davao, Duterte was pointedly asked how many crime suspects he has killed in the past when he was still a crime-busting city mayor amid his vague and contradicting accounts of his exploits.
+At a news conference in his southern hometown of Davao, Duterte was asked Saturday how many crime suspects he killed while he was a crime-busting city mayor.
 The former government prosecutor again gave contrasting replies.

 "Maybe one, two three ...
 I'm saying, maybe my bullets hit them, maybe not, but after the burumbumbumbum, they're all dead," Duterte said.

 Replying to another question, he said that he indeed has killed, but did not provide details and tried to justify his act.
-"When I tell you now that I killed, do not term them as suspects because all of them died while they were fighting government people."
+"When I tell you now that I killed, do not term them as suspects because all of them died while they were fighting government people," he said.

 He asked God for forgiveness in advance, saying he may not have time to pray if he's assassinated.
-"God, forgive me for killing these idiots," Duterte said, then blamed God for the presence of criminals.
-"You create a human monster so if you are God, why do you have to create these idiots?
+"God, forgive me for killing these idiots," Duterte said, before blaming God for the presence of criminals.
+"You create a human monster, so if you are God, why do you have to create these idiots?
 That's why they die."

 Comments